Can You Find Insurance Info From a License Plate Number?

 Report the License Plate Number to Police

-If you have someone’s license plate number, then it’s possible you’re the victim of a hit-and-run.
+If you have someone’s license plate number, then you may be the victim of a hit-and-run.
 You might know nothing about the other driver except for the license plate number.

 To start, make a police report.
 Call the police and tell them about the incident.
 The more information you provide to the police, the better the chances of catching the other driver.

-The police can easily check a driver’s record and other information from a license number.
+The police can quickly check a driver’s record and other information from a license number.
 The police can easily connect a license plate number to a person and address.

 Depending on the severity of the incident, police may visit the scene to collect witness statements.
 Even for minor accidents, the police could come to the scene to collect information and file a police report.

-The police report is important.
+The police report is essential.
 You can use the police report to inform your insurer of the incident.
-Even if it’s a hit-and-run where the other driver was unknown, your insurer will still cover the incident.
+Even if it’s a hit-and-run where the other driver is unknown, your insurer will still cover the incident.